-Arrive at Paris Charles de Gaulle Airport, where you will be transferred to the ship.
+Arrive at Paris Charles de Gaulle Airport.
+If your cruise package includes a group arrival transfer or if you have purchased a private transfer, you will be greeted by a Uniworld representative and transferred to the ship.

 Caudebec-en-Caux (Honfleur or Étretat)

 Golfing?
 On a river cruise?
 This delightfully unexpected excursion—a Uniworld exclusive—features a dramatic links course atop Normandy’s Alabaster Coast.
 In a word, magnifique.
 Not into golf?
 Stroll through seaside Honfleur, captured on canvas by generations of artists.
 Caudebec, a lovely little town on a serene loop of the Seine, is your base for one of two very different excursions.
 You could drive through the beautiful Calvados countryside to Honfleur, a delightful seaside harbor and city of painters, or head to the windy cliffs of Étretat for a game of golf.

 The Normandy coast will forever be associated with the Allies’ D-Day invasion, a day that comes vividly to life on today’s excursion to the beaches of 1944.
 Or travel even further into the past with an up-close look at the thousand-year-old Bayeux Tapestry, depicting the Norman conquest.
 Immerse yourself in the tactics, desperate courage and horrendous human cost of the 1944 Allied invasion of France, the first step in the ultimately victorious land campaign against the Third Reich.
 It began here, on these Norman beaches, each of which was assigned a code name by the Allies as they planned their attack.